Last Updated on

 When you decide on a lender, be prepared to present documentation such as your government-issued identification, Social Security number, employment and financial information, and, in some cases, a copy of your tax bill.

-In some scenarios, it doesn’t make sense to get a personal loan to pay your tax debt.
+In some scenarios, it doesn’t make sense to get a personal loan to pay your back taxes.
 For instance:

-If you determine you cannot or do not want to use a personal loan to settle your tax debt, you do have other payment options.
+If you determine you cannot or do not want to use a personal loan to settle your back taxes, you do have other payment options.

-With an offer in compromise, the IRS agrees to let you pay off your tax debt for less than you owe.
+With an offer in compromise, the IRS agrees to let you pay off your back taxes for less than you owe.
 You must meet certain criteria, however, to qualify for this arrangement.

 If you owe less than $50,000 on your taxes, the IRS might allow you to pay off that amount in installments for up to six years.
 This option typically comes with penalties and high interest rates, however.